ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/chemical-evolution/in-search-of-the-first-life-form.md

   - Molecular assemblages of nucleic acids & proteins constantly fed thermal & chemical energy.
   - Enzymes moust have evolved to store energy in something more portable.

+## Recent Origin-of-Life Experiments
+\*Comes from 2.4 of Edition 6 of textbook.
+- Production of complex molecules from simple molecules supports claim that the formation of a 'prebiotic soup' was possible.
+- Researchers pointed out that early atmosphere had `CO`, `CO2`, and `H2`, not `CH4` and `NH3` (used in Miller's experiment).
+- Follow-up experiments occuring under more realistic conditions.

+### Synthesis of Precursors Using Light Energy
+- Synthesis of formaldehyde from carbon dioxide & hydrogen.
+  - `CO2(g) + 2 H2(g) → CH2O(g) + H2O(g)`

 [Back to top](#)